 Ferrule crimpers

-Ferrules are a unique type of terminal and require unique specialty tools to be properly terminated.
-We offer three different types of ferrule crimpers since these three specialty tools cover nearly every ferrule and application you are likely to run into.
-Each of our specialty tools is designed to excel in a given area and ferrule crimpers are no exception.
+Ferrules are a unique type of terminal and require specialty tools to be properly terminated.
+We offer two different types of ferrule crimpers since these two tools cover nearly every ferrule and application you are likely to run into.
+Each of our specialty tools is designed to excel in a given area, and ferrule crimpers are no exception.
 Easy to use and designed for repeatability and accuracy, these are the ferrule crimpers that the professionals turn to.

 What is the difference between the electrical meters?

-Our electrical meters can be separated into three main categories, circuit and voltage testers, multimeters, and clamp meters.
-Circuit and voltage testers are used to, you guessed it, measure voltage but more importantly, they are often used to tell if a circuit is live or not.
+Our electrical meters can be separated into three main categories: circuit and voltage testers, multimeters, and clamp meters.
+Circuit and voltage testers are used to measure voltage, but more importantly, they are often used to tell if a circuit is live or not.
 This simple act can save lives.
-Multi-meters are a type of electrical meter that can detect and measure multiple aspects of an electrical current.
+Multimeters are a type of electrical meter that can detect and measure multiple aspects of an electrical current.
 This includes things like AC voltage, DC voltage, impedance, capacitance, and frequency.
-Clamp meters get their name from the clamp-type connection method that they use.
-Clamp meters allow you to get reading without having to make physical contact with any part of an electrical system.
+Clamp meters allow you to get readings without having to make physical contact with any part of an electrical system.
 It is easy to see the advantages of that.
-Now that we have discussed each of the specialty tools in greater detail, it is time to consider where you would use them.

 Where would I use specialty tools?